-John joined Shortland Chambers in April 2015, after eight years as a partner at Meredith Connell.
+John joined Shortland Chambers at the start of 2015, after eight years as a partner at the law firm Meredith Connell.

 John's practice combines his expertise in three key areas:

 - Regulatory law, in particular in the competition, fair trading areas, and securities areas; and

 - Criminal law, both as a prosecutor and as a defence counsel.

 John has extensive experience as a trial and appellate advocate.
 He has appeared at all levels of courts in New Zealand.

 - Counsel for the Commerce Commission in relation to its investigation of real estate agencies for price-fixing, including conducting three-week trial in Auckland High Court, three-day appeal hearing in Court of Appeal, with leading judgment on what amounts to a controlling of price, and a two-day hearing in the Supreme Court (decision pending):